JeHwanYoo/nest-k8s-deployment/README.md

 # 또는 kubectl apply -f k8s/service-load-balancer.yaml
 ```

-Now, you can expose the service.
+Now, you can retrieve the external access URL of the service

 ```sh
 minikube service nestjs-app-service --url